What is RFID?

 SXSW uses Radio Frequency Identification (“RFID”) technology to authenticate our credentials, discourage counterfeiting, and monitor venue capacities.
 An RFID chip is embedded into each SXSW badge and wristband, which can be read by SXSW managed scanners placed in SXSW venues or used by SXSW staff or volunteers.
 SXSW scans credentials at most SXSW events at the time of entry, including at SXSW conference sessions, and reserves the right to scan your badge at any time.
 If a company other than SXSW asks to scan your badge, don’t hesitate to ask them the purpose of the scan.
 Badge scans by companies other than SXSW are not required for you to gain access to a SXSW event.
 Please see our information on Lead Retrieval available at https://www.sxsw.com/lead-retrieval.

 How does SXSW not use RFID?

 When SXSW scans your badge at the entrance of a SXSW event, SXSW does not share that RFID information with third-parties for their marketing purposes.
-No third-parties may use the RFID information for authentication purposes or to register attendance.
+No third-parties have access to or may use the RFID information collected by SXSW for authentication purposes or to register attendance.
 SXSW does not track RFID tags after SXSW has ended.

 Each RFID chip is scanned before you receive it to ensure that it is in good working order.
 Do not bend or puncture your badge.
 Because of the RFID chip, the SXSW Badge can be the only laminate worn on your lanyard.
 Other laminates must be worn on a separate lanyard.

 Please direct any comments or questions you may have to email@example.com.